infothrill/ansible-role-rpi_boot_config/README.md

 ### 4.2.0

-* moved CI to Github Actions
+* moved CI to GitHub Actions
 * drop support for ansible 2.9, python3.7

 ### 4.1.0